INDIANA BASKETBALL COACHES ASSOCIATION

 Section 3.
 The names of the Boys Directors and Girls Directors shall be determined by their seniority in office.
 The Director who is scheduled to leave office first shall be known as the Senior Director.
 The Junior Director shall be the Director who has the most time remaining in his tenure of office.

 Section 4.
 The Junior and Senior Directors from each District shall nominate an Active Member to replace the Senior Director by January 1 of each year.
 Directors will be elected by the membership’s head coaches of the given district.
 The voting results will be announced in April.

 Section 5.
 Vacancies shall be filled by a nomination from the remaining Directors.

 Section 6.
 A quorum requires that 10 members of the Board of Directors be present before official business may be conducted.
 Absent members may vote by mail or by proxy.
 Mail vote must be received before said meeting.

 Section 7.
 The Executive Director shall serve as chairman of the Board of Directors meetings.
 The President shall be chairman in the absence of the Executive Director.

 Section 1.
-The Executive Board may amend the constitution and by-laws by a two-thirds vote and approval by the Board of Directors.
+The Executive Board may amend the Constitution and By-laws by a two-thirds vote to approve by the Board of Directors.